-When you consider a child’s learning style - kinesthetic learners (who require movement to learn) or tactile learners (who require hands-on learning) - classroom environments can be the biggest obstacle to learning.
+When you consider a child’s learning style, kinesthetic learners (who require movement to learn) or tactile learners (who require hands-on learning), traditional classroom environments can be the biggest obstacle to learning.
 Very often, the children who can’t succeed in these classrooms are labelled ADD or ADHD.
 Could this be the case with your child?